- CrashPlan for Home

 We believe backing up to multiple destinations is the best way to secure your files against catastrophe – that's why the only destination you ever need a subscription to use is CrashPlan Central.
 Local backups and backups to friends and family are always completely free of charge.

 CrashPlan does not limit the size of your backup and we won't throttle your upload speeds.
 Furthermore, if you have a subscription to CrashPlan Central, we don't care if you're backing up 5 GB or 5 TB, and we don't place limits on individual file sizes.
 Plus, we’ll never charge you extra to restore your files.
-However, if you have a large amount of files, you can purchase an optional Seeded Backup service to speed up your initial backup, or a restore-to-door kit to restore in a hurry.

 Security to Meet Your Needs